The hidden risks of temporal resampling in clinical reinforcement learning: Results

 \subsection{Resampling degrades the performance of offline reinforcement learning models}

 We assessed the impact of temporal resampling (both binning and interpolation) on several offline reinforcement learning algorithms: behavioural cloning (BC), implicit Q-learning (IQL), and conservative Q-learning (CQL).
 IQL and CQL are widely regarded as state-of-the-art model-free methods for offline RL, demonstrating robust performance across diverse discrete and continuous control tasks.
-In contrast, BC serves as a supervised learning baseline by attempting to directly mimic the dataset's behaviour rather than optimise for long-term rewards.
-For each algorithm, identical neural networks were trained on the three dataset variants and evaluated in both the regular and irregular versions of each environment.
-We used an MDP formulation for the binned and interpolated datasets and an SMDP formulation for the unprocessed dataset.
+BC serves as a supervised learning baseline by attempting to directly mimic the dataset's behaviour rather than optimise for long-term rewards.
+For each algorithm, identical neural networks were trained on the three dataset variants and evaluated in both the regularly and irregularly timed versions of each environment.
+When training, we used a standard Markov decision process (MDP) framework for the binned and interpolated datasets, and a semi-MDP (SMDP) framework for the unprocessed dataset with irregular decision intervals~\cite{jewell1963markov, bradtke1994reinforcement, sutton1999between}.

-The results for the LavaGap environment are shown in Figure \ref{fig:lavagap-results}, compared against the proximal policy optimisation (PPO) expert baseline.
-Only agents trained on the unprocessed dataset were able to improve upon the baseline; the interpolated and binned datasets resulted in performance consistently below the expert level.
-This deterioration persisted across both the irregular and regular versions of the environment.
-Training on the temporally binned dataset consistently resulted in the poorest performance, likely because binning removes the greatest amount of temporally relevant information – both through data aggregation and the loss of variable decision intervals.
-By contrast, the interpolated dataset avoids aggregation and differs from the unprocessed dataset only in that it treats each time step as an independent decision.
-We explore the implications of this finding further in the Discussion.

-Replicating these experiments in the more complex UVA/Padova environment yielded broadly similar patterns (Figure \ref{fig:padova-results}).
-The unprocessed dataset consistently produced the highest average returns for both CQL and IQL, substantially outperforming the PPO baseline.
-Performance declined monotonically as the level of temporal abstraction increased: interpolation led to better results than 2-hour binning, which in turn outperformed 4-hour binning.
-Unlike in LavaGap, IQL models trained on the interpolated dataset in UVA/Padova occasionally exceeded the baseline, though these gains remained modest and fell well short of the performance achieved with the unprocessed dataset.
+The results for the clinical UVA/Padova environment are shown in Figure~\ref{fig:padova_results}, compared against the simulated clinician baseline.
+The unprocessed dataset consistently produced the highest average returns for both CQL and IQL, substantially outperforming the clinical baseline.
+Performance declined monotonically as the degree of temporal abstraction was increased: interpolation led to better results than 2-hour binning, which in turn outperformed 4-hour binning (an interval commonly used in ORL studies).
+We found that all models trained on the 4-hour binned dataset consistently performed worse than the baseline performance of the dataset, and up to 60\% worse than the models trained on unprocessed data.
+Overall, no models trained on resampled data were able to improve on the baseline performance of their training dataset, with the exception of modest improvements using the IQL algorithm on interpolated data.
+Very similar results were observed in the gridworld navigation task (Figure~\ref{fig:lavagap_results}).